 Hawaii is composed of eight islands and every island has mountains or at least a volcano.
 So comfy shoes are a must!
-I suggest you wear sneakers which I did.
-They are smaller than hiking shows and fit better in your luggage.
-If you just/also plan to stay at the resort and spend the days on the beach, you are fine with flip-flops or sandals.
-So think about bringing one pair of sneakers (for traveling at least) and one pair of flip-flops and/or sandals.
-I usually take my Adidas official sneaker, one pair of flip-flops and a pair of Birkenstocks – that’s it.
+I suggest you wearing sneakers which I did.
+They are smaller than hiking shoes and fit better in your luggage.
+If you also plan to stay at the resort and spend the days on the beach, you will be fine with flip-flops or sandals.
+So, think about bringing one pair of sneakers (for traveling at least) and one pair of flip-flops and/or sandals.
+I usually take my Adidas official sneakers, one pair of flip-flops and a pair of Birkenstocks – that’s it.
 But one more tip: if the shoes are not 100 % comfortable, forget about them!

 Swimsuits & swim trunks

 No beach or summer vacation would be complete without a swimsuit or a pair of swim trunks.
 As a professional swimmer, I usually take one with me, because there is always a chance to swim in the ocean or in a pool.
 For sunbathing, I packed two bikinis, so I had one to change.
 As a man, two swim shorts are enough.